OmniDeck - Unified Chart Overlay¶

 Mistake #5: Over-Relying on TD Sequential Alone¶

 The Problem: TD Sequential is powerful but not infallible.
-Trading every bar 13 completion without confirmation from other systems or price action leads to whipsaws.
+Acting on every bar 13 completion without confirmation from other systems or price action leads to whipsaws.

 The Fix: